The consistency strength of determinacy when all sets are universally Baire

 Suppose toward a contradiction that the comparison is not successful and let $\cU_0$ and $\cU_1$ be iteration trees on $\cQ(b,\cT)$ and $\cN$ witnessing this.
-Let $G^* \supseteq G$ be generic over $\cW$.
-Take a countable substructure of a sufficiently large initial segment of $\cW[G^*]$ reflecting this situation and write $\bar\cM[\bar G], \bar\cQ(b,\cT), \bar\cN, \bar\cU_0$, and $\bar\cU_1$ for the images of $\cM[G], \cQ(b,\cT), \cN, \cU_0$, and $\cU_1$ under the collapse.
-Let $\bar\cU_1^{\bar\cM}$ be the iteration tree on $\bar\cM$ obtained by lifting $\bar\cU_1$ onto the background model.
-By the iterability proof for $\cM$-constructions, cf. Lemma \ref{lem:iterability}, the models in $\bar\cU_1$ can be realized into $\cM[G]$ and we can pick branches via $\Sigma$ by lifting (parts of the tree) onto $\cW[G^*]$.
-As $\Sigma$ can be extended to an iteration strategy $\Sigma^{G^*}$ for trees in $\cW[G^*]$, this describes an iteration strategy for $\bar\cN$.
-The $\bar\cN$-side of the comparison provides $\cQ$-structures for the $\bar\cQ(b,\cT)$-side, cf., for example the proof of \cite[Lemma 5.5]{Sa15}.
-Therefore, the comparison of $\bar\cQ(b,\cT)$ and $\bar\cN$ is successful. \end{proof} A similar claim can be shown for $\cT \in \cM^{(k)}|\delta_{k+1}$ for the case $i<k$ in the statement of Lemma \ref{lem:TailSigmaiInM}, using that by $(\mathsf{IH})_k$, $\cM^{(k)}|\delta_{k+1}$ is a well-defined model.
+Take a countable substructure of a sufficiently large initial segment of $\cM$ reflecting this situation and write $\bar\cQ(b,\cT), \bar\cN, \bar\cU_0$, and $\bar\cU_1$ for the images of $\cQ(b,\cT), \cN, \cU_0$, and $\cU_1$ under the collapse.
+By the iterability proof for fully backgrounded constructions, the relevant iterates of $\bar\cN$ can be realized into $\cM$.
+Moreover, the $\bar\cN$-side of the comparison provides $\cQ$-structures for the $\bar\cQ(b,\cT)$-side, cf., for example \cite[Fact 3.6]{Sa15}.
+Therefore, the comparison of $\bar\cQ(b,\cT)$ and $\bar\cN$ is successful in $\cM$. \end{proof} A similar claim can be shown for $\cT \in \cM^{(k)}|\delta_{k+1}$ for the case $i<k$ in the statement of Lemma \ref{lem:TailSigmaiInM}, using that by $(\mathsf{IH})_k$, $\cM^{(k)}|\delta_{k+1}$ is a well-defined model.
 Using the notation in Claim \ref{cl:TailSigmaiInM_Qstructures}, the cases in the proof of \cite[Theorem 6.5]{Sa15} when the tree $\cT$ is entirely based on $(\cP_\infty^{i})^-$ and when there is a fatal drop in the rest of $\cT$ above $\cS^-$ are dealt with similarly as the case where $\cQ(b,\cT)$ exists.
 So we are left with showing that branches for maximal trees are also computed correctly (this corresponds to Clause $2(c)$ in the proof of \cite[Theorem 6.5]{Sa15}).